luapower/glue/glue.md

 ### `glue.random_string(n) -> s`

 Generate random string of length `n`.
-If you're not on LuaJIT, `n` is arg-stack-bound.

 ### `glue.uuid() -> s`

-Generate random UUID v4.
+Generate random UUID (v4).

+Don't forget to seed the randomizer first, eg. with `math.randomseed(require'time'.clock())` or what have you.

 ------------------------------------------------------------------------------